 Airlie Beach Tourism is located at street level in the Heart Hotel and Gallery building in the Main street of Airlie Beach.
 We are open from 08:00 am until 06:00 pm 7 days a week.
 Our address is : Shop 3/277 Shute Harbour Road, Airlie Beach.

-No further payments will be required prior to check in for your tour.
+No further payments will be required prior to receiving the check-in information from your tour operator.

-Jetstar, Qantas, TigerAir and Virgin Australia fly direct from Brisbane, Sydney, Melbourne and Cairns to Whitsunday Coast (Proserpine) or Great Barrier Reef Airport (Hamilton Island).
+Jetstar, Qantas and Virgin Australia fly direct from Brisbane, Sydney, Melbourne and Cairns to Whitsunday Coast (Proserpine) or Great Barrier Reef Airport (Hamilton Island).

 Coach, Shuttle and Taxi transfer companies meet each flight at the Whitsunday Coast (Proserpine) Airport and can be pre-booked or booked on arrival.
 Shuttle services are usually arranged through your accommodation or Airlie Beach Tourism if accommodation is booked through us.
 These services take you to your accommodation in the Whitsundays.

 Ferry services with Cruise Whitsundays meet each flight from Great Barrier Reef Airport (Hamilton Island) connecting to Daydream Island and Port of Airlie in Airlie Beach.

 With a sub-tropical climate and an average temperature of 27 degrees celsius we would suggest to come as casual as you like as you will probably spend most of your time in your swimsuit soaking up the sun, swimming and snorkelling.
 Don’t forget a hat, sunscreen, sunglasses, thongs/flip-flops, sand shoes (they’ll probably get wet), and perhaps jeans and a jacket for cooler winter evenings.
 If you are planning on spending a night out on the town, casual dress is all that is required.